11 Easy Ways to Optimize Your Mobile VideoShawn Forno 01.02.2017

-In 2016 mobile video accounted for more than 50% of all online video views.
-Half of your potential leads likely encountered your brand for the very first time on their phone—probably while they were doing something else.
-Mobile viewership of everything from micro-content to longform documentaries is on the rise, and even “paired viewing” (watching video on desktop and mobile devices simultaneously) has become the norm.
+In 2017 mobile video accounted for more than 60% of all online video views.
+Half of your potential leads likely encountered your brand for the very first time on their phone—probably while doing something else.
+Mobile viewership of everything from micro-content to long-form documentaries is on the rise, and even “paired viewing” (watching video on desktop and mobile devices simultaneously) has become the norm.
 Is your video optimized for this massive audience to create the most engagement, hook the most leads, and get the biggest possible ROI?

 The Internet is Mobile Video

 It’s never been more important to create mobile video and to upgrade your existing video for mobile viewing on Facebook, Instagram, Snapchat and YouTube.
 Before jumping into the 11 easy ways to create better mobile video, let’s look at why mobile video is more important than ever before.